mLabSADev/mlab_website/src/markdown/news/digital-square-at-path-and-mlab-partner-to-award-digital-health-tech-grants-to-entities-revolutionising-treatment-adherence-in-hiv-and-tb.md

 ![](../../images/health-body-2.png)

-Responding to this challenge, [Digital Square](https://digitalsquare.org) at PATH and [mLab ](https://mlab.co.za/news)are collaborating on an initiative, “Optimizing Data Systems and Digital Health in South Africa', aimed at identifying, fostering and fast-tracking the implementation of innovative digital health solutions.
+Responding to this challenge, [Digital Square](https://digitalsquare.org) at PATH and [mLab ](https://mlab.co.za/news)are collaborating on an initiative, *'Optimising Data Systems and Digital Health in South Africa'*, aimed at identifying, fostering and fast-tracking the implementation of innovative digital health solutions.
 Following a rigorous selection process, two standout projects emerged as the recipients of the grants.

 Professor Ronelle Burger, Applied Health Economist from the University of Stellenbosch, and her team that have created a conversational mobile health platform will benefit from the grant.
 Burger's platform, leveraging behavioural economics and gamified features, aims to bolster treatment adherence among TB patients.
 "Receiving this grant is a pivotal moment for us.
 It propels our mission to develop a scalable solution that empowers TB patients to conquer the disease," Burger remarked enthusiastically.